-Dr. Henry R. (Harry) Lew is a recently retired Ophthalmic surgeon with more than 40 years’ experience.
+Dr. Henry R. (Harry) Lew OAM MBBS FRANZCO FRACS is a retired Ophthalmic surgeon with more than 40 years’ experience.
 He was trained at the Royal Victorian Eye & Ear Hospital (1975-1977), where Professor Gerard Crock was his principal mentor; was Senior Registrar in Ophthalmology at Leeds General Infirmary UK (1978-1979) where he did Retinal and Paediatric Fellowships; took over from Professor Crock as Visiting Senior Surgeon, Repatriation General Hospital (or Veterans’ Hospital), Heidelberg (late 1979-2007), and was also a Visiting Surgeon at the Royal Victorian Eye and Ear Hospital (1980-1984).

 The Repatriation Hospital offered Dr. Lew a unique experience at that time because all veterans had to go there for free treatment, which made the hospital the second largest and perhaps the last bastion in Melbourne for the highly skilled, comprehensive general ophthalmologist.
 Specialist hospitals at that time were already encouraging super-specialisation within the profession.
 Whilst at the Repat., Dr. Lew performed his own cataract, glaucoma, corneal, vitreo-retinal and oculoplastic and lacrimal surgery to a highly innovative standard.
 However his disadvantage was that colleagues at specialist hospitals never took Repat. doctors seriously.

 Dr. Lew was one of the first surgeons in Melbourne to implant posterior chamber intraocular lenses, modifying the Crock vitrectomy machine into an infusion/aspiration cataract machine, which made the necessary eventual transition to phacoemulsification surgery nearly a decade later effortless.